agrc/gis.utah.gov/_posts/2021-12-14-weaving-the-geospatial-fabric.md

 Authoritative data is different from crowd-sourced and proprietary data.
 Users should understand any limitations or restrictions when working with either of these data sources, as each of them have best-suited use cases.

-The clearest use case for authoritative data is in business solutions such as emergency management, 911, elections, health, and taxation.
-These systems ensure government services such as election ballots, public safety, and taxation rates.
-For these solutions, it is best to have a clear defined steward with full accountability of the data.
+The clearest use cases for authoritative data are solutions for systems like emergency management, 911, elections, health, and taxation.
+These support vital government services such as election ballots, public safety, and taxation rates.
+It is important to have a clearly defined steward with full accountability for the data.

 Authoritative datasets have a wide array of use cases and it is important that we are using them when called for.